FusionAuth/fusionauth-site/site/_posts/2022-04-25-ciam-vs-iam.md

 * the users can be forced to conform to password policies and other security requirements (what are they going to do, quit?)
 * eventually people leave and can be offboarded

 IAM is also working in a heterogeonous environment.
 There will be multiple silos of user data as well as protocols used to convey identity information.
 LDAP is still alive and well in many companies.
 I talked to a company once who had rolled up a bunch of hospitals and maintained a number of different directories for years while the integration occurred.
+There also may be complicated federation between silos of user data, including using standards like SAML.

 There are also other entities that may need identity managed by an IAM solution, such as contractors or partners.
 The common theme is that: